OAEC is a non-profit education center in Sonoma County that works to promote ecologically and culturally resilient communities. Learn more.

 OAEC is located in western Sonoma County on 80 acres of organic gardens, meadows and forest of oak, fir and redwood.
-During free time, interns are encouraged to take advantage of the facilities, which include backcountry trails, a large swimming pond, a library/meeting room, a hot tub and a cedar sauna.
+During free time, interns are encouraged to take advantage of the facilities, which include:

 An abundance of nutritious food is also provided during the internship program.
 Dinner is shared daily by the entire community, with lunch and breakfast also being prepared during OAEC courses and special events.
 Otherwise, produce from the Center’s renowned gardens and other high quality, locally sourced ingredients are available personal meals.
 While OAEC maintains a vegetarian kitchen, it should be noted that not all residents are vegetarians.

-In addition to the education embedded within the program itself, interns have the opportunity to participate in OAEC’s course offerings.
-While this option is dependent on the available space in each course, interns often take advantage of this additional learning experience.
+Interns have the opportunity to participate in OAEC’s course offerings.
+While this option is dependent on the available space in each course, interns often take advantage of this learning experience.